 Pulmonary arterial hypertension consists of vascular remodeling in all layers of small and mid-sized pulmonary arterioles, plus inflammation and in situ thrombosis formation.9 Additional pathology includes alterations in microvascular permeability, hypoxic vasoconstriction, and plexiform lesion formation in arteriolar walls.
 The cumulative effect of these changes is sustained elevations of pulmonary vascular resistance and impaired pulmonary blood flow.

 With persistent elevations in pulmonary vascular resistance, the right ventricle (RV) dilates.
 RV dilation leads to increased ventricular wall tension during systole, increased oxygen consumption, and eventually decreased contractility.
-With progressive RV dilation, the intraventricular septum displaces toward the left ventricle, which inhibits left ventricular filling ...
+With progressive RV dilation, the intraventricular septum displaces toward the left ventricle, which inhibits left ventricular filling and ultimately ...